astronomer/terraform-provider-astro/templates/guides/get-started.md

   }]
 }
 ```
 -> One of the key characteristics (and benefits) of using Terraform is that it's *declarative*.
 For example, `workspace_id = astro_workspace.my_first_tf_workspace.id` tells Terraform to configure the Workspace ID in the Deployment.
 This means the Workspace must be created first, producing an ID which is a generated value and unknown at the time you initially define the resources in Terraform.
 You don't have to instruct Terraform to create resources in a certain order, you only have to instruct what to create.
-The resources above can be defined in any order.
+You can define the resources in the previous code example in any order.
 Terraform takes the relationships between resources into account when deciding the order of creating resources.

 ## Step 5: (Optional) Define Outputs
 In a file called `outputs.tf`, define values you want to log after creating the infrastructure.
 The following code configures Workspace and Deployment IDs as the output: